MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 - Polish_100_CI_AS
 - Finnish_Swedish_100_CI_AS

-Note that if your SQL Server instance is not configured with one of the supported collations listed earlier, performing a new setup of Operations Manager setup will fail.
+If your SQL Server instance is not configured with one of the supported collations listed earlier, performing a new setup of Operations Manager setup will fail.
 However, an in-place upgrade will complete successfully.

 ## Firewall configuration